ariefbogie/python3_learn/beginner/variables/README.md

-1. Input prompt message
-2. Changing data type to another type.
+1. Variable types (int, float, string), input prompt message, changing data type to another type.
 See more in "basic_concepts" directory
+2. In place operators (+=, -=, *=)

 Test
 1. Make a contact card that takes name and age as input, where the name and age are the declared variable values, then outputs it as "name is age years old"